containerbuildsystem/cachi2/docs/usage.md

 (probably) not /tmp/cachi2-output.
 That is why we had to tell the generate-env command what the path inside the container is eventually going to be.

-As for the network-isolation part, we solve it by using an internal podman network.
-An easier way to achieve this is `podman build --network=none` or `buildah bud --network=none` (no sudo needed), but your podman/buildah version needs to contain the fix for [buildah#4227](https://github.com/containers/buildah/issues/4227).
+As for the network-isolation part, we solve it by using the `--network=none` option.
+Note that this option only works if your podman/buildah version contains the fix for [buildah#4227](https://github.com/containers/buildah/issues/4227) (buildah >= 1.28).
+In older versions, a workaround could be to manually create an internal network (but you'll need root privileges): `sudo podman network create --internal isolated-network; sudo podman build --network isolated-network ...`.

 ## Example: pip